symulation/UofA-PHIL366-F16/README.md

 **11 - Remebrance Day / Fall Term Reading Week, No Class.**

+**14 - Review.**

 #### Topic #4 - Critically Reading Video Games

 ##### November

-**14 - Introduction.**  Critical reading of texts and related works is fairly well established and there are good primers on how to do this available (cf. [Ullyot](http://ullyot.ucalgaryblogs.ca/teaching/close-reading/)).
+**16 - Introduction.**  Critical reading of texts and related works is fairly well established and there are good primers on how to do this available (cf. [Ullyot](http://ullyot.ucalgaryblogs.ca/teaching/close-reading/)).
 Critically reading video games is newer---and some might argue more multivariate---and so there is writing on it but the field is still actively developing.
 Drawing on two influential gaming studies authors, [Ian Bogost (chapter 1)](http://eds.b.ebscohost.com.login.ezproxy.library.ualberta.ca/eds/detail/detail?sid=95b41b99-5c5c-4de3-a8f5-4c887c9915f6%40sessionmgr105&vid=0&hid=108&bdata=JnNpdGU9ZWRzLWxpdmUmc2NvcGU9c2l0ZQ%3d%3d)) and [Mary Flanagan (chapter 1)](https://www.library.ualberta.ca/catalog/5771496), we'll begin down the path of critically evaluating video games.
 Note that this is the second bit of heavy reading since the piece by Bogost on "Procedural Rhetoric" is 60 pages).

-**16 - TBD (Possibly, _Can There Be A Feminist War Game?_, drawing on Saklofske's 2016 DHSI presentation by the same title)**
+**18 - TBD (Possibly, _Can There Be A Feminist War Game?_, drawing on Saklofske's 2016 DHSI presentation by the same title)**

-**18 - Discussion 9.**
+**21 - Discussion 9.**

-**21 - TBD (Possibly, _Is Gamification Bullshit?_, drawing on [_Gamification is Bullshit_](http://bogost.com/writing/blog/gamification_is_bullshit/))**
+**23 - TBD (Possibly, _Is Gamification Bullshit?_, drawing on [_Gamification is Bullshit_](http://bogost.com/writing/blog/gamification_is_bullshit/))**

-**23 - Discussion 10.**
+**25 - Discussion 10.**

-**25 - Whole-Class Game Analysis.**  Based on the content of the previous classes we'll be looking to choose a game that the entire class can participate in critiquing during the following class.
+**28 - Whole-Class Game Analysis.**  Based on the content of the previous classes we'll be looking to choose a game that the entire class can participate in critiquing during the following class.
 The only requirement is that the game must be generally accessible to everyone in the class.

-**28 - Discussion 11.**
+**30 - Discussion 11.**

-**30 - Class selected subtopic.** Each of the major topics will conclude with a class selected subtopic that will be chosen, in-class, two classes prior.

 ##### December

+**2 - Class selected subtopic.** Each of the major topics will conclude with a class selected subtopic that will be chosen, in-class, two classes prior.

-**2 - Discussion 12.**
+**5 - Discussion 12.**

-**5 - Review.**
+**7 - Review.**

-#### Topic #5 - Review
+#### Final Exam

 ##### December

-**7 - Last Day.**  We'll summarize the term, go over the format of the final exam, and ask a whole lot of questions for further thought.

 **15 - Final Exam.**  2pm.
 Unclear if we will use the same classroom or not.